 Virtual horse racing is a representation of a random-numbers draw.
 You bet on fixed odds which represent each horse’s chances of winning the race.

 Virtual sports are not rigged.
 The odds you receive are a true reflection of the chances of your selection being successful.

 4. How do you play virtual horse racing?

-Virtual horse racing can be played with all major UK bookmakers online and in their retail shops.
+Virtual horse racing can be played with some Australian online bookmakers.